 Shortly before we left on our first tour, I discovered that my long awaited divorce wouldn’t be finalised before our planned marriage.
 The Isle of Skye was no longer a possibility so we considered other options.

-Cynthia’s six month marriage visa expired in May.
+Cynthia’s six-month marriage visa expired in May.
 She had to leave England.
-We wanted to marry somewhere on mainland Europe instead.
+We wanted to marry somewhere in mainland Europe instead.
 We discovered that the only country in Europe which requires neither residency or citizenship status is Denmark.
-Cynthia hadn’t visited Denmark before, and my only experience was an overnight stop in Esbjerg as part of a two day booze cruise in my early twenties.
+Cynthia hadn’t visited Denmark before, and my only experience was an overnight stop in Esbjerg as part of a two-day booze cruise in my early twenties.
 We decided that the island of Ærø would be wedding destination number two.

 I should have know better than to expect an English court to move quickly.
 An unnecessary delay meant that, once more, we had to abandon our plans.
 I dropped Cynthia off in Amsterdam at Schipol airport where she then flew back to her empty Vermont house.
 I drove back to Warwickshire to work on plan C.

 Plan C should have been plan A. Hindsight is a wonderful gift.
 Plan C was for me to fly to New York and then make my way to Cynthia’s hometown of Arlington in beautiful Vermont.

 On Saturday 16th July we married in a civil ceremony held in two stunning acres of landscaped gardens belonging to two of Cynthia’s many, many friends.
 The wedding and my all too brief six-day stay was a joy but, two days after our ceremony, I had to return my job at the marina.